undoLogic/setupCase-boilerplate/README.md

 # Accept the permissions with Y
 ```

+When you get asked for "Web address" this is from the previous step: i.e. http://repos.undoweb.com/projectname.git

 This script will install CakePHP 4 with authentication and integrate the SetupCase library.
 You can now test and view the working site: http://test.domain.com/sourceFiles